 The bottom line is that divorce, while still costly both financially and emotionally, at least does not make a difficult situation even more difficult.

 These financial and emotional concerns do not end when the judge’s gavel falls.
 In fact, divorce decrees were never meant to be permanent.
 Instead, they should be legally modified at least once every three or four years.
 Some common modifications include:

 Most of these divorce and post-divorce disputes settle out of court.
 Mediation reduces costs and gives the litigants more control over the outcome.

 Permanent and cost-effective solutions are usually available in even the most intricate family law disputes.
-For a free consultation with an experienced family law attorney in Arlington Heights, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Arlington Heights, contact Andrea Heckman Law.
+We routinely handle matters in Cook County and nearby jurisdictions.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.

 Please contact our law office in Rolling Meadows for legal assistance with divorce, child custody, or visitation issues.
 We serve clients in the Chicago metropolitan area who need the help of an experienced and dedicated family law attorney.